allianz/ng-aquila/projects/ng-aquila/src/phone-input/phone-input.md

 ## Internationalization

-To set different translations of the countries and to change texts like the overlay label you can either override it via inputs in the template or set these via the `NxPhoneInputIntl` class provider.
+To set different translations of the countries and to change texts like the overlay label, line number and area code label you can either override it via inputs `lineNumberLabel`, `areaCodeLabel` in the template or set these via the `NxPhoneInputIntl` class provider.

 To get translations for the countries you can import a different locale from the `i18n-iso-countries` package.
 Please note: if you provide the `NxPhoneInputIntl` class and use the inputs of the component as well, the input values take precedence.